ParasxAgarwal/DocScannerPro/README.md

 ## Support the project

-Doc Scanner is developed as free and open-source software.
+Doc Scanner Pro is developed as free and open-source software.
 If it is useful to you, you can support continued development:

 https://ko-fi.com/rebelroot